gndz99/WebProject-MidTerm/README.md

 This web applciation uses Heroku as its storage cloud service and the link:
 > Link: [Web-Page](https://alatooweb204.herokuapp.com)
+>
+Please add your information if you have clicked the link and read the about API page which is inside the Nav-Bar

 ### Below are some screen shots from the web-application:
 ## Main Page and Navbar